 State of Alaska

-- Kristopher Ford, program
+- Kristopher Ford, MS program

 This project will continue the development of the Utqiagvik (Barrow) community-based coastal observation network, and will develop a coastal hazards forecasting system focused on the forecasting of coastal surge and flooding and coastal erosion.
 The existing coastal monitoring system consists of the monitoring of six cross-shore transects, and was initiated two years ago by project team member Anne Garland (ARIES).
 The coastal monitoring system will be expanded in two respects.
 First, a team of community observers will be formed to document storm surge heights.
 Second, an Argus video camera will be deployed on a public building to document the near-shore wave conditions and water level.
 Data collected by the observers and the observation system will be used to calibrate and validate the storm surge, coastal flooding, and coastal erosion forecasting system.
 In the event of a large storm, erosion forecasts generated by the project will be provided to the North Slope Borough Risk Management Office so local emergency responders can take pro-active measures to control erosion and flooding.